Student Ambassador Program

 Our goal is to create an inclusive, supportive PreHealth community that helps students thrive academically, socially, and professionally.
 PMPH Student Ambassadors serve as leaders and peer mentors, supporting first-year students, and representing PMPH at campus events.
 Open to second-year students and above (on any NU campus), this volunteer opportunity fosters leadership, communication, and community-building while empowering ambassadors to make a lasting impact on the Northeastern PreHealth community.

-First-year PMPH students on any Northeastern campus are encouraged to become a mentee.
-This structure allows first-year students to focus on adjusting to college life while benefiting from the guidance and insight of experienced peers.
-As they enter their second year, they are encouraged to apply for a Student Ambassador position and step into a leadership role within the PMPH community.
+First-year PMPH students on any Northeastern campus are encouraged to participate as mentees if they’d like to connect with peers who have been in their shoes.
+This structure allows first-year students to focus on adjusting to college life while gaining valuable guidance and insight from experienced mentors.
+As students enter their second year, they are encouraged to apply for a Student Ambassador position and take on a leadership role within the PMPH community.

 PMPH Student Ambassadors serve in a dual role as both Community Ambassadors and Peer Mentors.
 As Community Ambassadors, they represent the PMPH community at special events and help foster connections among peers and within the broader Northeastern community.
 In their role as Peer Mentors, they provide support and guidance to first-year PreHealth students, helping them navigate their academic and professional journeys.

-As part of the Ambassador role, second-year students and above are paried with first-year PMPH students to provide peer mentorship.
+As part of the Ambassador role, second-year students and above are paired with first-year PMPH students to provide peer mentorship.

 The Student Ambassador Program is entirely voluntary, but meaningful participation is key.
 We ask that you only apply if you’re able to stay actively engaged and contribute as your schedule allows.
 Like many experiences, you’ll only get out of this program what you put in.